+4.4.3 TUE Recognition20
-4.4.4 TUE Application Process 21

-- 4.4.4.1 If the Athlete does not already have a TUE granted by their National Anti-Doping Organization for the substance or method in question, the Athlete must apply directly to ITTF. - 4.4.4.2 An application to ITTF for grant or recognition of a TUE must be made as soon as possible, save where Articles 4.1 or 4.3 of the International Standard for Therapeutic Use Exemptions apply.
-The application shall be made in accordance with Article 6 of the International Standard for Therapeutic Use Exemptions as posted on ITTF's website. - 4.4.4.3 ITTF shall stablish a Therapeutic Use Exemption Committee ("TUEC") to consider applications for the grant or recognition of TUEs in accordance with Article 4.4.4.3(a)-(d) below: - (a) The TUEC shall consist of a minimum of five (5) members with experience in the care and treatment of Athletes and sound knowledge of clinical, sports and exercise medicine. - (b) Before serving as a member of the TUEC, each member must sign a conflict of interest and confidentiality declaration.
-The appointed members shall not be employees of ITTF. - (c) When an application to ITTF for the grant or recognition of a TUE is made, three (3) members (which may include the Chair) shall be appointed to consider the application. - 20 [Comment to Article 4.4.3: If ITTF refuses to recognize a TUE granted by a National Anti-Doping Organization only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
-Instead, the file should be completed and re-submitted to ITTF.]
+- 4.4.3.1 Where the Athlete already has a TUE granted by their National Anti-Doping Organization pursuant to Article 4.4 of the Code for the substance or method in question and provided that such TUE has been reported in accordance with Article 5.5 of the International Standard for Therapeutic Use Exemptions, ITTF will automatically recognize it for purposes of international-level Competition without the need to review the relevant clinical information. - 4.4.3.2 If ITTF chooses to test an Athlete who is not an International-Level Athlete, ITTF must recognize a TUE granted to that Athlete by their National Anti-Doping Organization unless the Athlete is required to apply for recognition of the TUE pursuant to Articles 5.8 and 7.0 of the International Standard for Therapeutic Use Exemptions. - 4.4.4 TUE Application Process 21 - 4.4.4.1 If the Athlete does not already have a TUE granted by their National Anti-Doping Organization for the substance or method in question, the Athlete must apply directly to ITTF. - 4.4.4.2 An application to ITTF for grant or recognition of a TUE must be made as soon as possible, save where Articles 4.1 or 4.3 of the International Standard for Therapeutic Use Exemptions apply.
+The application shall be made in accordance with Article 6 of the International Standard for Therapeutic Use Exemptions as posted on ITTF's website - 4.4.4.3 ITTF shall stablish a Therapeutic Use Exemption Committee ("TUEC") to consider applications for the grant or recognition of TUEs in accordance with Article 4.4.4.3(a)-(d) below: - (a) The TUEC shall consist of a minimum of five (5) members with experience in the care and treatment of Athletes and sound knowledge of clinical, sports and exercise medicine. - (b) Before serving as a member of the TUEC, each member must sign a conflict of interest and confidentiality declaration.
+The appointed members shall not be employees of ITTF. - (c) When an application to ITTF for the grant or recognition of a TUE is made, three (3) members (which may include the Chair) shall be appointed to consider the application.

+[[]Comment to Article 4.4.3: If ITTF refuses to recognize a TUE granted by a National Anti-Doping Organization only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
+Instead, the file should be completed and re-submitted to ITTF.1

-[Comment to Article 4.4.3: ITTF may agree with a National Anti-Doping Organization that the National Anti-Doping Organization will consider TUE applications on behalf of ITTF.]
+[[]Comment to Article 4.4.3: ITTF may agree with a National Anti-Doping Organization that the National Anti-Doping Organization will consider TUE applications on behalf of ITTF.]

-21 [Comment to Article 4.4.4: The submission of falsified documents to a TUEC or ITTF, offering or accepting a bribe to a Person to perform or fail to perform an act, procuring false testimony from any witness, or committing any other fraudulent act or any other similar intentional interference or Attempted interference with any aspect of the TUE process shall result in a charge of Tampering or Attempted Tampering under Article 2.5.
+^{21 [}Comment to Article 4.4.4: The submission of falsified documents to a TUEC or ITTF, offering or accepting a bribe to a Person to perform or fail to perform an act, procuring false testimony from any witness, or committing any other fraudulent act or any other similar intentional interference or Attempted interference with any aspect of the TUE process shall result in a charge of Tampering or Attempted Tampering under Article 2.5.